Are your pork chops on ice? On average, an American eats about 1.5 pounds of pork each week.

 Safety Tips When Thawing Pork Chops

-It goes without saying that now you know how to defrost pork chops using different ways.
+Now you know how to defrost pork chops using different ways.
 Health, however, should be your priority.
 There are things to avoid when preparing meat.

 - New thaw in warm or hot water